 Harvestville Farm

 No matter the season, there is always something fun happening at Harvestville Farm outside of Donnellson.
-In the spring, the family can enjoy the “new” of the season with “Potting Parties” and the chance to pick out your own seeds and seedling plants to begin the growing season.
+In the spring and summer, photo opportunities abound in the zinnia and sunflower fields.
 From July through October there are numerous play area activities for the kids, including oversized board games, jumping pillow, large trike track, human hamster wheel, and the ever popular GIANT corn pool.
 In the fall season, get lost in the 10 acre corn maze, pick your own pumpkin, build your own scarecrow, or enjoy a horse drawn or tractor wagon ride.
-Taste some of the locally grown produce at a “Farm to Table Dinner” prepared by some of the areas most well known chefs.
-In November this location turns into a winter wonderland with fresh trees, wreaths and holiday arrangements.
+Taste some of the locally grown produce at a “Farm to Table Dinner” prepared by some of the areas most well-known chefs.
+In November, this location turns into a winter wonderland with fresh trees, wreaths and holiday arrangements.
 When you come to Harvestville Farm there is no need to pack your lunch or venture offsite for food.
-The Pitchfork Cafe, located on site, has soups, salads, paninis, pizzas and to die for cobblers.
+The Pitchfork Cafe, located on site, has soups, salads, paninis, pizzas and to-die-for cobblers.

 Westercamp's Rent A Horse

-Discover the wildlife and scenery of Shimek Forest on horseback.
+Discover the wildlife and scenery of Shimek State Forest on horseback.
 Ride a mule or a horse, chosen according to an individual’s size and riding ability.
 Rides are guided by an experienced leader on a trail chosen just for you.
-This is a great way to enjoy the outdoors, see some of nature’s creatures and foliage, and breathe that invigorating fresh air.
-The trail riding program is offered daily, so just give a call and schedule.
+This is a great way to enjoy the outdoors, see some of nature’s creatures and foliage and breathe in that invigorating fresh air.
+The trail riding program is offered daily, so just call and schedule your ride.
 And be sure to bring all your friends because they can accommodate large groups!

 American Gothic House